How closely does A Christmas Carol follow the original Charles Dickens novel?

 Joe Alwyn’s model of Bob Cratchit is a lot extra insubordinate than the unique character.

-However now, for the primary time in ten years, Scrooge and Bob are all of a sudden laying their emotions naked – with Bob hinting how he’d love someday to inform his employer what he actually thinks of him.
-He makes sarcastic remarks; he mutters beneath his breath; he bursts out with an emotional rant about his household’s precarious monetary state of affairs and the way a lot energy Scrooge has over his life.
+However now, for the primary time in ten years, Scrooge and Bob are immediately laying their emotions naked – with Bob hinting how he’d love in the future to inform his employer what he actually thinks of him.
+He makes sarcastic remarks; he mutters below his breath; he bursts out with an emotional rant about his household’s precarious monetary scenario and the way a lot energy Scrooge has over his life.

-And Scrooge, the large dangerous boss with the large dangerous popularity, simply… takes it.
-Positive, he argues again a bit – however surprisingly sufficient, Bob doesn’t find yourself jobless at Christmas.
+And Scrooge, the large unhealthy boss with the large unhealthy status, simply… takes it.
+Certain, he argues again a bit – however surprisingly sufficient, Bob doesn’t find yourself jobless at Christmas.

-In contrast, within the novel, the clerk makes only one small rebellious gesture – in response to a rousing speech by Scrooge’s nephew – and is straight away rebuked.
+Against this, within the novel, the clerk makes only one small rebellious gesture – in response to a rousing speech by Scrooge’s nephew – and is instantly rebuked.

 “The clerk in the tank involuntarily applauded,” Dickens writes.
-“Changing into instantly wise of the impropriety, he poked the fireplace, and extinguished the final frail spark for ever.
-‘Let me hear one other sound from you,’ stated Scrooge, ‘and you’ll preserve your Christmas by dropping your state of affairs!’”
+“Turning into instantly wise of the impropriety, he poked the fireplace, and extinguished the final frail spark for ever.
+‘Let me hear one other sound from you,’ stated Scrooge, ‘and you’ll maintain your Christmas by shedding your scenario!’”

-E-book-Bob says no extra till the tip of the day when he confirms he would very very like Christmas Time without work work, if handy.
-He smiles by Scrooge’s grudging “yes” after which legs it out the door.
+Guide-Bob says no extra till the top of the day when he confirms he would very very like Christmas Break day work, if handy.
+He smiles by means of Scrooge’s grudging “yes” after which legs it out the door.

 The key of Tiny Tim’s benefactor

-From the primary episode, it’s clear Bob’s spouse Mary Cratchit (Vinette Robinson) is hiding an enormous secret about who actually put up the cash to avoid wasting younger Tiny Tim’s life.
+From the primary episode, it’s clear Bob’s spouse Mary Cratchit (Vinette Robinson) is hiding a giant secret about who actually put up the cash to avoid wasting younger Tiny Tim’s life.

 So who did put up the funds?
 Why has Mary hidden the reality, and why does it misery her so deeply?